Healthy Homes Assessment Judgeford

 What We Do

-As building inspectors, we handle all aspects of specialist home inspects.
-We’re here to make sure that you make the best decision when buying your next home.
+As building inspectors, we handle all aspects of professional home inspections.
+We are there to make sure you make the best choice when it comes to purchasing your next property.

-We are specialised in a range of services to ensure that you are completely updated on the condition of any property you may be contemplating buying or selling as well as additional solutions.
+We specialise in a variety of solutions to ensure that you are completely informed of the condition of any property you might be contemplating buying or selling in addition to other services.

-We don’t just collaborate with you, but we also have big clients like bank branches, local councils, and insurance companies.
-Evidently they appreciate the peace of mind provided, because of the information contained that we offer in our reports of building inspections.
+We not only cooperate with you, we also work with some big clients like bank branches, local councils and insurance firms.
+They clearly enjoy their reassurance provided, by the data contained included in our reports on building inspections.

 • Pre Purchase & Pre Sale Reports